OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Following these guidelines should make it relatively simple to evaluate each and every entry in the `Info.plist` file to check if the permission makes sense.

-For example, the following lines were extracted from a `Info.plist` file used by a Solitaire game:
+For example, imagine the following lines were extracted from a `Info.plist` file used by a Solitaire game:

 ```xml
 <key>NSHealthClinicalHealthRecordsShareUsageDescription</key>